ss7172/MLforClimate/journal.md

 - Implemented baseline models - LBGM, XGBoost and tuned the hyperparameters of XGboost - RMSE is around 95 kWh
 - Engineered features - both rolling and lagged features based on time and weather.
 - Total number of features - 53.
-- Implemented LightGBM with test RMSE of 16.27 kWh which is a significant drop.
+- Implemented LightGBM with test RMSE of 49 kWh which is a significant drop.
+--
+## Week 3 updates

-- Implemented XGBoost (tuned hyperparametes) with test RMSE of
+- Implemented XGBoost (tuned hyperparametes) with test RMSE of 55 kwh
+- A feature that measures the `meter_reading_last_week` was significant in improving the prediction accuracy
+  - What the feature captures - some thoughts that come to my mind are as follows:
+    -  Weekly human routines – office hours, class schedules, weekend shut‑downs, cleaning cycles.
+      For most commercial, educational, and residential buildings electricity demand repeats on a 7‑day rhythm far more strongly than on a pure 24‑hour or 30‑day one.
+    - Latent building‑specific baseline
+      Every building has its own size, HVAC tuning, always‑on loads, etc. A 1‑week lag for that building provides a personalised “anchor” the model can start from.
+    - Implicit interaction of many covariates (weather, occupancy, equipment state) Instead of forcing the model to combine air‑temperature, cloud cover, holiday flag, and square‑feet every time, the actual outcome from last week has already merged those influences.
+    - Robust to missing external info
+      We don’t know location, holidays, or local weather station quality for each site.
+Last‑week demand already baked all those unknowns into a single number.